Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Property Management

 Many foreign buyers hire property management companies, especially for rental properties or when not residing full-time in Marrakech.
-These services typically include maintenance, guest management (for rentals), bill payments, and security oversight.
+These services typically include maintenance, guest management, bill payments, and security oversight.
 Annual management fees generally range from 10-20% of rental income or a fixed monthly fee.

 Utilities and Services

 Setting up utilities requires proper documentation, including property ownership proof and identification.
 Internet and mobile services are widely available, with several providers offering competitive packages.
-Water and electricity services are reliable in most areas of Marrakech.
+For seamless connectivity upon arrival, eSIM Maroc offers a convenient solution for immediate mobile data.

 Renovation and Construction